Canonical Variates in Wasserstein Metric Space: Experiments

 The second dataset is from the study of uveal melanoma (UM), a highly metastatic cancer largely unresponsive to treatment, including checkpoint immunotherapy.
 UMs can be further classified into two classes using a widely adopted 15-gene expression profile (GEP) test.
 Class 1 UMs are associated with a low metastatic risk, while class 2 UMs carry a high risk of metastasis.
 A recent paper has performed a single-cell analysis of UMs and identified potential discriminative features among tumor cells between class 1 and 2 UMs~\citep{Durante2020}.
 We downloaded the scRNA-seq of tumor cells from 11 tumor samples, 3 in class 1 and the remaining in class 2.
 Similarly, in this paper, we would like to study whether the scRNA-seq data can contribute to predicting UM classes.
 For both datasets, we select the top 100 highly variable genes and derive the GMM for each patient following a similar approach as in the previous example.

 We show the performance on BC data in Figure~\ref{fig:3}(a), (b).
 The left panel shows AUC and classification accuracy obtained with a varying number of canonical variates, using GMM-S-7's.
 The plot shows that the best AUC and accuracy are achieved in the range from 38 to 42, and in terms of both measures, CVW significantly outperforms PMM without dimension reduction.
-In the right panel, we compare results obtained from SVM, RF, LR, CVW-C, and CVW-S. For the first three vector-based methods, we use per-cluster proportions and mean vectors as features.
-Results are shown for GMMs with $\zeta=3$, $5$, $7$, and $10$.
+In the right panel, we compare results obtained from SVM, RF, LR, MLP, CVW-C, and CVW-S. Results are shown for GMMs with $\zeta=3$, $5$, $7$, and $10$.
 The number of canonical variates is set to 40.
 In the legend on the right hand side, the average AUCs or accuracy levels across $\zeta$ for each algorithm are listed with the standard deviation in parenthesis.
-On average, CVW-C and CVW-S perform similarly with the former slightly better in AUC and the latter slightly better in accuracy; and they both outperform the other algorithms.
-By AUC, SVM performs similarly as CVW, but the standard deviation shows that SVM's results vary more dramatically when $\zeta$ changes.
+On average, CVW-C and CVW-S perform similarly with the former slightly better in AUC and the latter slightly better in accuracy; and they both outperform SVM, RF, and LR.
+MLP achieves the best average AUC, but its accuracy is lower than those obtained by CVW-C and CVW-S. The standard deviation values show that SVM's results vary most dramatically when $\zeta$ changes.

 Similarly we show the performance on UM data in Figure~\ref{fig:3}(c) and (d).
 The plot on the left is based on GMMs with $\zeta=7$ obtained by the separate clustering scheme.
 It shows that when the number of canonical variates is in the range of $13$ to $17$, AUC is the best, while the accuracy stays at the same level all across.
-We compare CVW-S and CVW-C with SVM, RF, and LR in the plot on the right.
+We compare CVW-S and CVW-C with SVM, RF, LR, and MLP in the plot on the right.
 For CVW-S, we use $13$ canonical variates, while for CVW-C, one canonical variate is used.
-For RF and LR, the feature vectors contain per-cluster proportions and mean vectors.
-For SVM, the feature vectors contain only per-cluster proportions because this choice yields much better results.
-Based on the average performance shown in the legends on the right hand side, CVW-S outperforms all other algorithms by both AUC and accuracy.
-In addition, the standard deviation is small across different values of $\zeta$.
-In contrast, SVM shows much high standard deviation in terms of AUC and accuracy.
+Based on the average performance shown in the legends on the right hand side, CVW-S outperforms all other algorithms by AUC and is only moderately worse than LR by accuracy.
+In addition, with both CVW-S and CVW-C, the standard deviations are small with different values of $\zeta$.
+In contrast, SVM, MLP, and LR show significantly high standard deviations in terms of AUC and accuracy.